 The Company's policy is to recognize interest and penalties related to uncertain tax positions in the provision for income taxes.
-As of December 26, 2021 and December 27, 2020 the Company had no accrued interest or penalties related to uncertain tax positions.
+As of December 25, 2022 and December 26, 2021 the Company had accrued interest and penalties related to uncertain tax positions of \$85 and \$0.

-Net Income (Loss) per Share Attributable to Vital Farms, Inc. Common Stockholders: The Company applies the two-class method to compute basic and diluted net (loss) income per share attributable to the Company's common stockholders when shares meet the definition of participating securities.
+Net Income (Loss) per Share Attributable to Vital Farms, Inc. Common Stockholders: The Company applies the two-class method to compute basic and diluted net income (loss) per share attributable to the Company's common stockholders when shares meet the definition of participating securities.
 The two-class method determines net income per share for each class of the Company's common stock and Preferred Stock according to dividends declared or accumulated and participation rights in undistributed earnings.
 The two-class method requires income available to common stockholders for the period to be allocated between the Company's common stock and Preferred Stock based upon their respective rights to share in the earnings as if all income for the period had been distributed.
 During periods of loss, there is no allocation required under the two-class method since the Preferred Stock does not have a contractual obligation to share in the Company's losses.